Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

 \subsection{Asymptotic properties}

-We now derive the asymptotic properties of the proposed CATE estimators.
+We now show that the proposed H\'ajek-type CATE estimator is consistent and asymptotically normal.
+Unfortunately, the asymptotic variance is unidentifiable because we only observe a single time series.
+Nevertheless, we derive a variance upper bound and propose its consistent estimator.
 All proofs are presented in the appendix.
-In particular, we show that the H\'ajek estimator is consistent and asymptotically normal.
-Unfortunately, the asymptotic variance is unidentifiable because we only observe a single time series.
-Nevertheless, we derive a variance upper bound and propose a consistent estimator of this bound.

-In the spatio-temporal causal inference literature, these results are new.
-In particular, \cite{papadogeorgou2022causal} derive the asymptotic properties of the IPW estimator and yet only suggest that future work should study the asymptotic behavior of the H\'ajek estimator.
-We also show that when the propensity score is estimated, the asymptotic variance of the H\'ajek estimator is no greater than when the true propensity score is known.
-This generalizes the well-known result of \cite{hirano2003efficient} in the i.i.d. setting to the spatio-temporal setting with stabilized weights.
+Our results are new in the spatio-temporal causal inference literature. \cite{papadogeorgou2022causal} derive asymptotic properties for the IPW estimator, but not for stabilized weighting estimators.
+We also show that when the propensity score is estimated, the asymptotic variance of the H\'ajek estimator is no greater than when the propensity score is known.
+This extends the analogous result of \citet{hirano2003efficient}, which was applicable only to the IPW estimator of the ATE in i.i.d. settings, to CATE estimation with stabilized weights in spatio-temporal settings.

 We formally state the asymptotic normality of the H\'ajek estimator based on the estimated propensity score.
-Besides the two assumptions in \cref{subsec:assumption}, we need to assume some standard regularity conditions, which are formally stated in the appendix.
+Besides the two assumptions introduced in \cref{subsec:assumption}, we require standard regularity conditions, which are formally stated in the appendix. \begin{theorem}